 The description below of frame memory clip operations applies only to the MVS-8000A/8000G.

-of the trackball type, except that the trackball and Z-ring operations are carried out with the joystick.
+All functions of the joystick type device control block are equivalent to the functions of the trackball type, except that the trackball and Z-ring operations are carried out with the joystick.